-However, this pose a hard nut to crack for the conservation of information in the process of black hole evaporation as well, leading to the so-called “information loss paradox", which violates the basic quantum unitary theory \cite{3,4,5,6}.
-After Hawking's major discoveries being published in the 1970s, more works are emerged in the intent of solving these two problems.
+However, this also poses a disturbing problem for the conservation of information in the process of black hole evaporation, leading to the so-called ``information loss paradox", which violates the basic quantum unitary theory \cite{3,4,5,6}.
+Since Hawking's major discoveries were published in the 1970s, there have been many works to solve these two problems.
+From 2000 to the present, at least three methods have been proposed to solve this problem.
 In 2000, Parikh and Wilczek proposed a semi-classical method \cite{7,8,9,10} to calculate emissivity.
-They viewed the Hawking radiation as a tunneling process and adopted the method of WKB approximation.
-The output particles would create a barrier in the event horizon.
-Later, Zhang and Zhao extended this method to some more general cases.
-They introduced a self-gravity factor of the particles into Hawking radiation when the corrected spectrum is given, and came to the conclusion that the accuracy of the spectrum is reduce while some information can be extracted from the black hole after introducing the self-gravity factor.
+They regarded Hawking radiation as a tunneling process and used WKB approximation.
+This barrier is created by the output particles themselves.
+In the case of considering the self-gravity of the particles, the corrected spectrum is given.
+Later, Zhang and Zhao extended this method to more general situations.
+All these results can lead to the conclusion that the spectrum is no longer accurate heat, and some information can be extracted from the black hole.

-Marco Angheben et al. proposed a new method to research on Hawking radiation to get the reasonable explanation for the information loss paradox and the loss of quantum unitary theory.
-Recently, Liu has proposed a new method about Hawking evaporation of Dirac particles under the method of the Damour-Ruffini \cite{19}.
-In Kerr and R-N black holes, Starobin sky's classical paper gives the qualitative theory of scalar field, electromagnetic field and gravitational wave superradiation for the first time.
-It concludes that rotating the energy layer of the black hole makes its negative energy flow into the internal energy layer, while the outward scattered waves in the black hole extract the energy of the black hole due to the conservation of energy and increase its amplitude, It provides a basis for the physical explanation of black hole's superradiation.

-Due to the existence of the superradiation mode, Press and Teukolsky proposed the black hole bomb mechanism.
-If there is a mirror between the event horizon and the black hole space, the amplified waves will scatter back and forth and grow exponentially, leading to superradiative instability of the black hole background.
-Specifically, the black hole bomb is the name of the physical effect.
-It is a physical phenomenon caused by the influence of the boson field amplified by superradiation scattering on the rotating black hole.
-This phenomenon must meet an additional condition, that is, the field can have any static mass except zero.
-Scattered waves are reflected and amplified back and forth between the mass interference term and the black hole.
+A possible explanation can be obtained for the information loss paradox and the loss of quantum unitary theory.
+Marco Angheben et al. proposed another method to study Hawking radiation.
+The emission rate can also be obtained by calculating the classical action of the emitted particle that satisfies the relativistic Hamilton-Jacobian equation.
+This method can get the same conclusion as the first method.